 Not a member yet?
 To learn more about the benefits of joining the Patient Portal, Request an Invitation to Join today!

-Yes, click here to review a copy of our most recent Utilization Management notification.
+Yes, click here (PDF) to review a copy of our most recent Utilization Management notification.

-To help you understand more about the Affordable Care Act, please click here for detailed information.
+To help you understand more about the Affordable Care Act, please click here (PDF) for detailed information.